xavierloos/github-collaboration-lab-test-london-fe-061118/README.md

 6. Push up your local work to the remote

-If you've passed all of the tests, go ahead and run `learn submit` to register completion of this lab in learn.
+Once you've passed all of the tests, go ahead and run `learn submit` to register completion of this lab in learn.
 As you become more comfortable with the terminal and git, you'll find yourself using the workflow of initializing, adding, committing and pushing your work on a regular basis.